Eugene, Oregon

 Eugene is home to the University of Oregon, Bushnell University, and Lane Community College.
-The city is noted for its natural environment, recreational opportunities (especially bicycling, running/jogging, rafting, and kayaking), and focus on the arts, along with its history of civil unrest, protests, and green activism.
-Eugene's official slogan is "A Great City for the Arts and Outdoors".
+The city is noted for its natural environment, recreational opportunities (especially bicycling, hiking trails, running/jogging, rafting, and kayaking), and focus on the arts, along with its history of civil unrest, riots, and green activism.
+Eugene's official motto is "A Great City for the Arts and Outdoors".
 It is also referred to as the "Emerald City" and as "Track Town, USA".
-The Nike corporation had its beginnings in Eugene.
-In July 2022, the city hosted the 18th Track and Field World Championships.
+The Nike Corporation had its beginnings in Eugene.
+In July 2022, the city hosted the 18th World Athletics Championship.

 History

-Indigenous presence
+Indigenous history

-The first people to settle in the Eugene area were the Kalapuyans, also written Calapooia or Calapooya.
+The first people to settle in the Eugene area were the Chifin band of the Kalapuyans, also written Calapooia or Calapooya.
 They made "seasonal rounds," moving around the countryside to collect and preserve local foods, including acorns, the bulbs of the wapato and camas plants, and berries.
 They stored these foods in their permanent winter village.
 When crop activities waned, they returned to their winter villages and took up hunting, fishing, and trading.
 They were known as the Chifin Kalapuyans and called the Eugene area where they lived "Chifin", sometimes recorded as "Chafin" or "Chiffin".

 Other Kalapuyan tribes occupied villages that are also now within Eugene city limits.
 Pee-you or Mohawk Calapooians, Winefelly or Pleasant Hill Calapooians, and the Lungtum or Long Tom.
 They were close-neighbors to the Chifin, intermarried, and were political allies.
 Some authorities suggest the Brownsville Kalapuyans (Calapooia Kalapuyans) were related to the Pee-you.
 It is likely that since the Santiam had an alliance with the Brownsville Kalapuyans that the Santiam influence also went as far at Eugene.

 According to archeological evidence, the ancestors of the Kalapuyans may have been in Eugene for as long as 10,000 years.
-In the 1800s their traditional way of life faced significant changes due to devastating epidemics and settlement, first by French fur traders and later by an overwhelming number of American settlers.
+In the 1800s their traditional way of life faced significant changes due to devastating epidemics and settlement, first by French fur traders and later by an overwhelming number of European settlers.Some sources also stated that their number started to decline in the nineteenth century dues to diseases such as Small pox and Malaria.